SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Q1: Learning this way was easy for me.
 (NASA-TLX Mental Demand, adapted)

-Theoretical Justification: Cognitive load theory posits that excessive mental demand impedes learning (Sweller, 1988, p.
-259).
+Theoretical Justification: Cognitive load theory posits that excessive mental demand impedes learning (Sweller, 1988).
 NOODEIA's adaptive scaffolding and personalized pacing should yield lower perceived mental demand compared to one-size-fits-all traditional instruction.

 Q2: I was able to complete my learning activities successfully.
 (NASA-TLX Performance, adapted)

-Theoretical Justification: Self-efficacy theory emphasizes that perceived success enhances motivation and persistence (Bandura, 1977, p.
-195).
+Theoretical Justification: Self-efficacy theory emphasizes that perceived success enhances motivation and persistence (Bandura, 1977).
 NOODEIA's immediate feedback and adaptive difficulty should increase perceived performance.

 Q3: I felt frustrated while learning this way.
 (NASA-TLX Frustration, reverse-coded)

-Theoretical Justification: Affective experiences during learning significantly influence engagement and persistence (Pekrun, 2006, p.
-320).
+Theoretical Justification: Affective experiences during learning significantly influence engagement and persistence (Pekrun, 2006).
 NOODEIA's supportive AI tutor and judgment-free environment should reduce frustration.

 Q4: This learning method was easy to use.
 (SUS Item 3)

-Theoretical Justification: The Technology Acceptance Model identifies perceived ease of use as a primary determinant of system adoption (Davis, 1989, p.
-320).
+Theoretical Justification: The Technology Acceptance Model identifies perceived ease of use as a primary determinant of system adoption (Davis, 1989).
 Despite technological complexity, NOODEIA's child-centered design should be perceived as accessible.

 Q5: I felt confident while learning this way.
 (SUS Item 9)

-Theoretical Justification: Computer self-efficacy research demonstrates that confidence in technology use predicts learning outcomes (Compeau & Higgins, 1995, p.
-192).
+Theoretical Justification: Computer self-efficacy research demonstrates that confidence in technology use predicts learning outcomes (Compeau & Higgins, 1995).
 NOODEIA's encouraging feedback and absence of peer comparison should enhance confidence.

 Q6: I would like to learn this way again.
 (SUS Item 1, adapted)

-Theoretical Justification: Behavioral intention is the strongest predictor of actual technology adoption (Venkatesh et al., 2003, p.
-447).
+Theoretical Justification: Behavioral intention is the strongest predictor of actual technology adoption (Venkatesh et al., 2003).
 NOODEIA's gamification elements should increase willingness to return.

 Q7: Learning this way was fun for me.
 (Custom item for engagement)

-Theoretical Justification: Self-Determination Theory posits that intrinsically motivated learning yields superior outcomes (Deci & Ryan, 2000, p.
-233).
+Theoretical Justification: Self-Determination Theory posits that intrinsically motivated learning yields superior outcomes (Deci & Ryan, 2000).
 NOODEIA's game-based elements should increase perceived fun and engagement.

 Q8: The teaching matched what I needed to learn.
 (Custom item for personalization)